Today is probably one of my favorite days of the year. It's the day I get to show you how I decorated my front porch for Christmas.

 Now let's talk Santa.

-I purchased this reproduction wooden Santa porch leaner from Decor Steals way back in September (as of right now it looks to be sold out, but you can get on a wait-list for when it comes back in stock).
+I purchased this reproduction wooden Santa porch leaner from Decor Steals way back in September of '22 (as of right now it does not look like they are stocking it in '23, but I will check back periodically and let you know if it comes back in stock).

 I have a love/hate relationship with him.